Asian Studies

 Why at Asian Studies at Melbourne?

 Knowledge about Asia is a crucial national asset at a time of rapid globalisation and social change.
 The Asian Studies programme at the University of Melbourne is one of the largest in Australia.
 Asian Studies subjects are taught both within the Asia Institute and across the Faculties.
-This enables the University to offer a comprehensive range of subjects that reflect the immensely rich intellectual, cultural, legal, economic, political and religious diversity found in Asia, with a focus on China, Indonesia, Japan, the Middle East and Southeast Asian and Pacific societies.
-Furthermore, a Korean Studies programme is currently being developed within the Asian Studies programme including language units for students seeking a deeper understanding of Korean society.
+This enables the University to offer a comprehensive range of subjects that reflect the immensely rich intellectual, cultural, legal, economic, political and religious diversity found in Asia, with a focus on China, Indonesia, Japan, Korea, the Middle East and Southeast Asian and Pacific societies.

 The programme promotes interdisciplinary ways of understanding contemporary Asian societies and their histories and provides inherently cross-regional perspectives to facilitate comparative understandings of issues found across the region.
 As a bonus, many of the best universities in Asia work with us, so students will benefit from the deep links between teaching staff and Asian academia.